MartinHeroux/spike2py/docs/source/pages/how_to_guides.rst

 Run the **spike2py** test suite
 -------------------------------
 In order to run the **spike2py** testing suite, you will have to get the full **spike2py** from `GitHub`_.
-You will also need to ensure you have the various requirements need to run **spike2py**, pytest, and the `pytest-mpl`_ plugin for pytest.
-All these packages and plugins are available on Pypi can can be installed using pip.
+You will also need to ensure you have the various requirements needed to run **spike2py**, pytest, and the `pytest-mpl`_ plugin for pytest.
+All these packages and plugins are available on Pypi and can be installed using pip.

 `pytest-mpl` is a plugin that can be used to test figures that are generated with `matplotlib`_.